-Along with more data to play with, there is also a multitude of SEM tools that can help advertisers optimize their job performance while becoming more efficient.
+Along with more data to play with, there is also a multitude of search engine marketing tools that can help advertisers optimize their job performance while becoming more efficient.
 (See what I did there?
 Classic PPC joke.
 Hope it converted well.)

-Here are some of our team’s favorite paid search tools and SEM platforms that can help any digital marketing analyst get ahead of the data analysis game for their clients.
+Here are some of our team’s favorite SEM tools and platforms that can help any digital marketing analyst get ahead of the data analysis game for their clients.

 - Google Data Studio

 - Google Keyword Planner

 - HubSpot Ads

 - Answer the Public

 Despite its lack of vowels, Optmyzr leaves no stone unturned.
 It’s an awesome SEM optimization tool that helps you grab low-hanging fruit within any Google or Microsoft Ads account.
 This tool is all about saving time on tedious and complex reports and allowing easy functionality to use that saves time to make optimizations.

 In the “Data Insights” section, quick visuals of performance segments can be made actionable quickly.
 In addition, the quality score tracker, hour of the week analysis, and geo heat-map are all important reports for any account that can be made in a snap, saving analysts lots of precious time.